Quamatic/rbx-redux/README.md

         - For a Roblox environment, I do no see any practical use.
 But it still can be added.
     - [ ] createListenerMiddleware
     - [ ] creatEntityAdapter
-    - [ ] Use of Immer to mutate state
-        - Immer in Redux makes immutable state changes a breeze, but implementing it would just be another added layer of complexity (and I don't feel like trying to make it).
-The idea of using proxies is neat, but it could be quite slow.
     - [ ] RTK Query
         - RTK Query definitely has no practical use on Roblox, and won't be implemented.